 Negotiation is a key part of the real estate agent’s work, because they negotiate on their client’s behalf and real estate agents normally charge a percentage of the final sale price as their fee.

-Learn how to find the best real estate agent for you
+Learn more about what real estate agents do and how to find the best real estate agent for you

 What does a real estate agents work day look like